dwneumann/XMT/README.md

 do.
 Customize as desired.

 ## Streams & Branches
-This repository adopts a "multiple release streams" convention:
+This repository adopts the following convention:
-(we don't impose or even advocate that you do likewise, but if you clone or download an archive of this repo you should know this):

-The repo contains 4 long-running branches:
-master, two release streams and one development branch.

 - The develop branch is where active development occurs.
-Feature branches get merged into the develop branch (after unit test) for inclusion in nightly builds.
-The default branch is set to Develop, so if you are a collaborator, this is the branch you would clone and issue a pull request into.
-No keyword expansion (smudging) is done on this branch.
+If you are a collaborator, this is the branch you would clone and issue a pull request into.

-- The develop branch gets merged into the experimental branch for release into a test environment.
-The experimental branch is a release stream.
-By convention any release generated in this branch will be tagged as "rcX.Y.Z" ( rc for "release candidate") and has been deployed into a test environment.
-By definition the head of this stream is the version currently deployed into the test environment.
+- The experimental branch is a release stream.
+Any release generated in this branch will be tagged as "rcX.Y.Z" (rc for "release candidate") and is deployable into a test environment.

-- The master branch is the stable mainline.
+- The master branch is the stable mainline of deployable code.
   No work gets done in the mainline and no releases get made from the mainline.

 - The stable branch is a release stream.
-Commits get cherry picked from master into the release stream as needed to create releases with desired functionality.
-By convention any release generated in this branch will be tagged "vX.Y.Z" and has been deployed into a production environment.
-By definition the head of this stream is the version currently deployed into production.
+Any release generated in this branch will be tagged "vX.Y.Z" is deployable into a production environment.

-- No pull requests into release streams are accepted.
-Client side keyword expansion (smudging) is done in the stable and experimental release streams using xmt_cm/bin/git_kw so that checking out from these streams yields files which are tracable to the release they correspond with.
+Client side keyword expansion (smudging) is done in the stable and experimental release streams using xmt_cm/bin/git_filter.
 i.e. .git/config contains the lines:
 [filter "kw_expand"]
-&ensp;&ensp;&ensp;&ensp;&ensp;&ensp; process = git_kw  --process --expand='stable|experimental'
+   process = git_filter  --process --expand='stable|experimental'

 ---------